5ide6urnslab/Zumo/README.md

 # Zumo
 This repository is the Arduino library and Arduino sketch for the Zumo v1.2 that runs on Arduino UNO.
-We developing mbed library.
+We are developing mbed library.

 ## Description
 ##### Zumo